dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  To be, or not to be: that is the question.
+  There are many people who feel that it is useless and futile to continue talking about peace and non-violence against a government whose only reply is savage attacks on an unarmed and defenceless people.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1597 days)
+## 🌟 Experiences (1598 days)

 ### 🧮 Programming languages